-- mopping when gloves are worn, - spraying with trigger spray gloves are worn - dipping of small objects when gloves and coverall are worn. - wiping with impregnated wipes without wearing protective equipement, - disinfection with cleaning in place system without wearing protective equipement, - preliminary disinfection of drinking water containers and pipes network without wearing protective equipement.
+- mopping when gloves are worn, - spraying with trigger spray gloves are worn - dipping of small objects when gloves and coverall are worn. - wiping with impregnated wipes without wearing protective equipement, - disinfection with cleaning in place system without wearing protective equipement.

-Disinfection by wiping and watering leads to unacceptable risks.
+Disinfection by wiping leads to unacceptable risks.